bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.5.2 - 2018/05/17 =
+* Feature - Add a "Terms" field (required checkbox)
+* Tweak - Removed "Activity" master checkbox on variable product.
+Checking it on each variations is enough.
+* Fix - JS error on WC Variable Products if they have no default variation and if calendar is loaded after page load
+* Fix - Calendar not displayed when switching WC non-activity variation to activity variation
+* Fix - Wrong button label when switching WC activity variation to non-activity variation: "Book" instead of "Add to cart"
+* Fix - Calendars locale-related settings didn't take the country into account (first day of week, time format...)
+* Fix - Deprecated .live function in newer jQuery versions replaced by .on
+* Fix - Remove unnecessary nonces that may cause troubles
+* Fix - Fields were added at the top of the form instead of at the bottom

 = 1.5.1 - 2018/05/09 =
 * Feature - Add a setting to disable automatic login after booking